Musée des Beaux Arts (poem): Bruegel's influence

 Scott Horton noted that it would be a mistake to only look to the Icarus painting when explaining Auden's poem, for "The bulk of the poem is clearly about a different painting.
 In fact it is the museum's prize possession: Bruegel's The Census at Bethlehem of 1566, which was acquired by the museum in 1902."
-The painting depicts Mary and Joseph center right, she on a donkey bundled up for the snow of Bruegel's Flanders, and he leading with a red hat and long carpenter's saw over his shoulder.
+The painting depicts Mary and Joseph centre right, she on a donkey bundled up for the snow of Bruegel's Flanders, and he leading with a red hat and long carpenter's saw over his shoulder.
 They are surrounded by many other people: "someone else ... eating or opening a window or just walking dully / along."
 And there are children "On a pond at the edge of the wood" spinning tops and lacing on their skates.